plone/training/mastering-plone/behaviors_1.rst

     @provider(IFormFieldProvider)
     class IFeatured(model.Schema):

-        directives.fieldset(
-            'featured',
-            label=u'Featured',
-            fields=('featured',),
-        )

         featured = schema.Bool(
             title=u'Show this item on the frontpage',
             required=False,
         )

-This is exactly the same type of schema as the one in teh talk content-type.
+This is exactly the same type of schema as the one in the talk content-type.
 The only addition is ``@provider(IFormFieldProvider)`` that makes sure that the fields in the schema are displayed in the add- and edit-forms.

 Let's go through this step by step.